microsoft/botframework/README.md

 [Adaptive Cards](https://adaptivecards.io) are an open standard for developers to exchange card content in a common and consistent way, and are used by Bot Framework developers to create great cross-channel conversatational experiences.

-* **Express yourself** - Break outside the box of templated cards.
-Adaptive Cards let you describe your content as you see fit and deliver it beautifully wherever your customers are.
 * **Open framework, native performance** - A simple open card format enables an ecosystem of shared tooling, seamless integration between apps, and native cross-platform performance on any device.
 * **Speech enabled from day one** - We live in an exciting era where users can talk to their devices.
 Adaptive Cards embrace this new world and were designed from the ground up to support these new experiences.
-* **Tap into a growing ecosystem of content** - It's never been easier to safely integrate UI from a vast network of content producers.
-With our open-source cross-platform libraries you will have the freedom to create high-performing, great-looking experiences for your users.

 ## Bot Framework SDK v3